Google Introduces Combined Content Results

-The recent patent from Google (Combining Content with Search Results) tells us about how Google might identify when organic search results might be about specific entities, such as brands.
+The recent patent from Google (Combining Content with Search Results) tells us how Google might identify when organic search results might be about specific entities, such as brands.
 It may also recognize when paid results are about the same brands, whether they might be products from those brands.

 Merging Local and Organic Results in the Past

 When I saw this new patent, it brought back memories of when Google found a way to merge organic search results with local search results.
-The day after I wrote about that, in the following post, I received a call from a co-worker who asked me if I had any idea why a top ranking organic result for a client might have disappeared from Google’s search results.
+The day after I wrote about that, in the following post, I received a call from a co-worker who asked me if I had any idea why a top-ranking organic result for a client might have disappeared from Google’s search results.

-Google did merge that client’s organic listing with their local listing, but it appeared that was something that they ended up not doing too often.
+Google did merge that client’s organic listing with their local listing, but it appeared that it was something that they ended up not doing too often.
 I didn’t see them do that too many more times.

 The newly granted patent does tell us about how paid search works in Search results at Google:

-Content slots can be allocated to content sponsors as part of a reservation system, or in an auction.
-For example, content sponsors can provide bids specifying amounts that the sponsors are respectively willing to pay for presentation of their content.
+Content slots can be allocated to content sponsors as part of a reservation system or an auction.
+For example, content sponsors can provide bids specifying amounts that the sponsors are willing to pay for the presentation of their content.
 In turn, an auction can be run, and the slots can be allocated to sponsors according, among other things, to their bids and/or the relevance of the sponsored content to content presented on a page hosting the slot or a request that is received for the sponsored content.
 The content can be provided to a user device such as a personal computer (PC), a smartphone, a laptop computer, a tablet computer, or some other user device.